The Undergraduate Student Housing Office recognizes that special circumstances may affect your housing needs and is ready to help.

 - Identify rooms that meet your needs and include them on your application.

 - Your room will be assigned based on all of the information you provide and not solely the rooms you identify.

-Rooms larger than a double are not available for special needs housing.
-No more than two single rooms are available to special needs applicants and their draw group.
+Rooms larger than a double are not available for medical accommodation.
+No more than two single rooms are available to medical accommodation applicants and their draw group.